-Participants: Jean-François Biasse, Jean-Paul Cerri.
+Participants: Bill Allombert, Karim Belabas, Jean-François Biasse, Jean-Paul Cerri, Pierre Lezowski.

-J.-F. Biasse has made practical improvements to the sieving-based algorithm of Jacobson [36] for computing the group structure of the ideal class group of an imaginary-quadratic number field.
+J.-F. Biasse has made practical improvements to the sieving-based algorithm of Jacobson [37] for computing the group structure of the ideal class group of an imaginary-quadratic number field [15].
 These improvements, based on the use of large prime variations combined with structured Gaussian elimination, have led to the computation of the class group structure of a number field with a 110-digit discriminant (whereas older techniques were limited to 90-digit discriminants).
-The resulting article [23] has been accepted for publication in Advances in Mathematics of Communications.

-Biasse has also determined a class of number fields for which the ideal class group, the regulator, and a system of fundamental units of the maximal order can be computed in subexponential time L(1/3, O(1)) (whereas the best previously known algorithms have complexity L(1/2, O(1))).
-This class of number fields is analogous to the class of curves described in [27], cf. 6.1.
-The article [24] has been submitted to Mathematics of Computation.
+He has also determined a class of number fields for which the ideal class group, the regulator, and a system of fundamental units of the maximal order can be computed in subexponential time L(1/3, O(1)) (whereas the best previously known algorithms have complexity L(1/2, O(1))).
+This class of number fields is analogous to the class of curves described in [25], cf. 6.1.
+The article [22] has been submitted to Mathematics of Computation.